-Life insurance is designed to ensure that your dependants do not suffer financially in the event of your death, and as such, many policies are set up to cover the main breadwinner in a family.
+Life insurance is designed to ensure that your dependents do not suffer financially in the event of your death, and traditionally many policies were set up to cover the main breadwinner of the family.

 As this person makes the most significant financial contribution to the running of the household, this approach might appear to make sense.

 But the consequences of the other partner’s death – even if they don’t earn as much, or have no income because they look after the children full-time – can also be serious from a financial point of view.

 This is why it’s worth considering taking out life insurance that covers either partner’s potential death.

 Many families today have two breadwinners.
 Often the loss of either income would create huge financial problems.
 In situations such as these, the case for insuring both partners’ lives is easy to make.
 But that doesn’t mean that a stay-at-home father or mother shouldn’t be insured in the same way.

 After all, their work – in bringing up children and looking after the home, for example – has considerable value, even if they are not paid directly for it.
 If a stay-at-home parent died, their partner would face a significant extra financial burden.
 Either they would have to work less in order to devote more time to their family, or they would have to pay for extra help such as nursery care or domestic help.
 It’s clear that in circumstances such as these, it’s important for both partners to have life insurance.

 Your cover options

 When it comes to insuring two people, there are two options.
 Each person can take out their own life insurance policy, or they can take out a joint-life policy.